swiftlang/swift-subprocess/README.md

 ---

-`Subprocess` also ships these output options:
+`Subprocess` also supports these output options:

 #### `DiscardedOutput`